radiangle/pneumonia-classification/README.md

 Since we are lacking of the related knowledge on transforming a image to pixel matrix, we heavily rely on the tutorial mentioned above.

-Here is the [Demo Video](https://youtu.be/sFSY-EhBKVY) of our project.
+Here is the [Demo Video with sound](https://youtu.be/sFSY-EhBKVY) of our project.